Forms & Reports

 Select Print from File in the menu at the top of your screen (or press CNTRL + P).

-With e-prescribing configured for your organisation,when you select to prescribe a prescription you will see the option to prescribe on paper or electronically.
+With e-prescribing configured for your organisation (and when the patient record, organisation profile and prescriber user accounts all include the required information), when you select to prescribe a prescription you will see the option to prescribe on paper or electronically.

 If you select Electronic prescription type you will see the patient's recorded mobile phone number and email address at the bottom of the prescription window.